How to stop being clingy

 Have you ever felt like you are too clingy?
-Or even worse, have you ever been called a clingy girlfriend by your boyfriend?
+Or even worse, have you ever been called a needy girlfriend by your boyfriend before?

-If you have, then welcome to the club, so have I.
+If you have, then welcome to the club, because so have I. Rude!

-While none of my exes ever straight up accused me of clingy behavior, there are many times where I felt needy and clingy in my romantic relationships.
+While none of my exes ever straight up accused me of clingy behavior, there are many times when I felt needy and clingy in my romantic relationships.
+And yes, I know now that my past boyfriends were not a good match for me.
+Because the right man for you will not trigger your anxious attachment style.

 The truth is, I desire to be in a healthy relationship in the future.
-And in order to do that, I have to understand what causes clinginess in a relationship and how to stop being clingy.
+And the best way to do that is by understanding what causes clinginess in a relationship and how to stop being clingy.

 What does clinginess mean in a relationship?